Skip to main content

 Photo courtesy of BYU Marriott.

 Nicole Kooistra, BYU Marriott events manager, received the Outstanding Administrator Award for outstanding professional accomplishments and consistent leadership marked by faith, intellect, and character.
-She grew up a hometown Cougar fan and earned her bachelor’s degree in public relations from BYU, taking time to serve a full-time mission for The Church of Jesus Christ of Latter-day Saints in Santa Rosa, California.
+She grew up a hometown Cougar fan and earned her bachelor’s degree in communications with an emphasis in public relations from BYU, taking time to serve a full-time mission for The Church of Jesus Christ of Latter-day Saints in Santa Rosa, California.
 Prior to joining BYU Marriott, Kooistra orchestrated international corporate and community events.
 She has more than 20 years of experience in corporate meeting planning and is certified as a professional meeting planner through the Convention Industry Council.

 Alongside the Outstanding Faculty and Administrator Awards, a group of BYU Marriott faculty and staff members earned Impact Awards in the following categories: Faith in Christ, Integrity in Action, Respect for All, Excellence in Teaching, Excellence in Adjunct Teaching, Excellence in Research, Excellence in Mentoring, Excellence in Leadership, and Centered on Students.